CLICK HERE for complete information about DCA’s 2016-2017 Season

 In addition to having sung with many orchestras from the region, DCA first performed with the Delaware Symphony Orchestra in the summer of 2009 as part of the City of Wilmington’s 4th of July Celebration in the Tubman-Garrett Park on Wilmington’s Riverfront, followed by a collaborative performance of the Brahms Requiem in the spring of 2012.
 DCA strives to nurture and develop young people’s appreciation of the choral art through its competition for young composers and now through its “side-by-side” collaboration with high school students as well as its frequent collaboration with the Wilmington Children’s Chorus.
 DCA is run by a dedicated Board of Directors made up of members of the chorale along with support from members of the community who serve in an advisory capacity.

-Funding for DCA comes from a number of sources including generous grants from the Delaware Division of the Arts and The Dupont Company, a growing number of enthusiastic Patrons, fund raising projects and ticket and ad sales.
+Funding for DCA comes from a number of sources including generous grants from the Delaware Division of the Arts and a growing number of enthusiastic Patrons, fund raising projects and ticket and ad sales.

-DELAWARE CHORALARTS is made possible, in part, by grants from The DuPont Company and from the Delaware Division of the Arts, a state agency committed to promoting and supporting the Arts in Delaware, as well as through grants from The Gilliam Foundation; and from Ian C. and Mary Alice James.
+DELAWARE CHORALARTS is made possible, in part, by grants from the Delaware Division of the Arts, a state agency committed to promoting and supporting the Arts in Delaware.